joedougherty/writing/the_generator_that_could_not_be.rst

 		pass

 "Neat!
-So I just need to write a function and I can show *any* sequence is the same cardinality of the
+So I just need to write a function and I can show *any* sequence is the same cardinality of the naturals."

-naturals."

 You start packing your things up, glad that you were finally able to pick up on George's ideas.

 "Well..." you hear George start in.

-( TRANSITION REQUIRED HERE )

 "What do you think about the Reals?
 Say, all the reals between [0,1]."